ole1986/vscode-arma-dev/README.md

 Before using the Arma Dev extension, please make sure you have properly installed the Arma 3 Tools from Steam.

-Open your existing Arma (server / client) and run the `Arma 3: Configure` command the setup the project.
+Open your existing Arma (server / client) and run the `Arma 3: Configure` command to setup the project.
 Please refer to the **Configuration** section for further details

 Below you can find all available commands